-- A summary of use and management; - An introduction which includes a projection of harvest acres in this 10-year period planning period; - Management direction for each of the major and some of the minor forest cover types in the management area, including a description of the current condition, desired future condition, 10-year vegetation management objectives and long-term management issues; - Featured wildlife species and habitat specifications; and - Discussions of rare fish, wildlife, plant management; forest health management; aquatic resources; fire management; recreation; access; and other regional-specific issues, such as oil and gas development.
+- A summary of use and management; - An introduction, which includes a projection of harvest acres in this 10-year planning period; - Management direction for each of the major (covering at least 4-5% of a management area) and some of the minor (covering less than 4-5% of a management area) forest cover types in the management area, including a description of the current condition, desired future condition, 10-year management objectives and long-term management issues; - Featured wildlife species and habitat specifications; and - Discussions of rare fish, wildlife and plant management, forest health management, aquatic resources, fire management, recreation, access and other regional-specific issues, such as oil and gas development.

-Michigan state forest timber management is largely predicated upon a sophisticated and continually updated forest inventory that enables the use of a modified area control method and the associated balancing of age classes, rather than volume control.
-Area regulation is an indirect method of controlling the amount of timber to be annually harvested on the basis of an equal (balanced) number of acres in each of several age classes (up to a set rotation age) of stocked trees, in order to meet management objectives and as a means of ensuring sustained yields over time.
-Most public forestry agencies employ an area regulation approach to achieve sustainable, even flows of timber (Leak, 2011).
+The sustained yield of Michigan state forest timber management is largely predicated upon a sophisticated and continually updated forest inventory that enables the use of a modified area control method and the associated balancing of age classes rather than volume control.
+Area regulation is an indirect method of controlling the amount of timber to be annually harvested on the basis of an equal (balanced) number of acres in each of several age classes (up to a set rotation age) of stocked trees, in order to meet management objectives and as a means of ensuring sustained yields over time (see Leak, 2011 for a more in-depth description of area regulation).
+Most public forestry agencies employ an area regulation approach to achieve sustainable, even flows of timber.
 For the Michigan state forest system, area control is used for management of even-aged stands in the aspen, jack pine and some oak forest types.
-Management of uneven-aged stands such as northern hardwoods is based upon a basal area/stocking approach and a combination of basal area and age class is used in management of red and white pine stands.
+Management of basal area and age class is used in management of red and white pine stands.
 Most lowland cover types are also managed as even-aged stands using the area control method.
+However, for many lowland forest types (particularly for lowland conifer types) the balancing of age classes may not be achievable or prudent due to the unavailability of many acres and the management objective in these types is to promote regeneration for future habitat and other values.

-It is important to understand that balancing age classes for a forest type is a long-term management objective that can only be achieved over the course of time (typically 50-80 years).
-During this period, harvest levels in any given year-of-entry can be higher or lower than the desired long-term, area-regulated harvest level, as unbalanced age classes (resulting from past over- or underharvesting) are rectified through additional harvest prescriptions.
+It is important to understand that balancing age classes for a forest type is a long-term management objective that can only be achieved over the course of time (typically 50 to 80 years or more).
+During this period, harvest levels in any given year-of-entry can be higher or lower than the desired long-term area-regulated harvest level as unbalanced age classes (resulting from past over- or under-harvesting) are rectified through additional harvest prescriptions.
 Application of the modified area control method to the effective base of timberland in the state forest ensures that harvest levels are sustainable and comply with forest certification standard requirements.

-The calculation of projected harvest levels is a key component of each management area section in the regional state forest management plan and is framed in terms of projected harvests (in acres) for the major and minor cover types for the following decade.
+The calculation of projected harvest levels is a key component of each management area section in the regional state forest management plan and are framed in terms of projected harvests (in acres) for the major and minor cover types for the following decade.
 These projections are based upon several factors:

-- The desired future condition for the forest type, which include area regulated (balanced) age-class distributions and the perpetuation or transition of dominant forest types based upon Kotar habitat classification (Burger and Kotar, 2003); - The present acreage and age-class and/or stocking condition of forest types, based upon inventory data; - Areas that are reserved from harvest due to treatment limiting factors or other management goals (including special conservation areas, high conservation value areas and ecological reference areas); and - The type of silvicultural practices that are typically employed for different cover types, age classes and means of forest regeneration.
+- The desired future condition for the forest type, which include area regulated (balanced) age-class distributions and the perpetuation or transition of dominant forest types based upon Kotar habitat classification (Burger and Kotar, 2003); - The present acreage and age class and/or stocking condition of forest types, based upon inventory data; - Areas that are reserved from harvest due to treatment limiting factors or other management goals (including special conservation areas, high conservation value areas and ecological reference areas); and - The type of silvicultural practices that are typically employed for different cover types, age classes and means of forest regeneration.